Apomorphine is used for 'off' episodes in Parkinson's disease. It is given by injection.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
 The manufacturer's leaflet will give you more information about apomorphine and a full list of the side-effects which you may experience from using it.

 - Apomorphine can make you feel sick.
-Because of this, before you are given your first injection of apomorphine, you will be given at least two days' treatment with an anti-sickness medicine (usually domperidone).
+Because of this, before you are given your first injection of apomorphine, you will be given at least two days' treatment of an anti-sickness medicine (usually domperidone).
 You should continue to take this during the first few weeks of your treatment with apomorphine.
 It may later be reduced or slowly withdrawn.

 - Keep your regular appointments with your doctor so your progress can be monitored.
 You will need to have regular blood tests and other tests to check that you remain as healthy as possible.
 Also, apomorphine may cause your blood pressure to fall (particularly in the early days of your treatment) and your doctor will want to check for this.
+Low blood pressure can make you feel dizzy, especially when moving from a seated to a standing position.

 - Treatment with medicines like apomorphine can sometimes cause problems with impulsive types of behaviour.
-If you notice any changes in your behaviour, such as an increased desire to gamble, binge eat, spend excessively, or an increased sex drive, you must let your doctor know as soon as possible.
+If you notice any changes in your behaviour, such as an increased desire to gamble, binge eat, or spend excessively, or an increased sex drive, you must let your doctor know as soon as possible.

 - Each time you collect a new prescription check to make sure you have been given the same injections as you have had before.
-APO-go® Pen injections are for injections which are given intermittently throughout the day, whereas APO-go® PFS injections are for when apomorphine is being given as a continuous infusion by a syringe driver.
+APO-go® Pen injections are for injections which are given intermittently throughout the day, whereas APO-go® PFS injections are for when apomorphine is being given as a continuous infusion through a syringe driver.

 - Stopping any treatment for Parkinson's disease suddenly can cause problems.
 Do not stop using this medicine without speaking to your doctor first.